Bilbao 0-3 Man United: Inaki Williams suffers painful loss to Red Devils in UEL

 Bruno Fernandes stepped up and dispatched the penalty with composure, making it two for the visitors.

-The Portuguese playmaker would later cap off the night, capping a sweeping team move with a sublime lob that left the home goalkeeper stranded and the crowd stunned.
+The Portuguese playmaker would later cap off the night with the team's third goal.

 Despite being reduced to ten, Bilbao attempted to stay compact after the interval, but the numerical disadvantage proved too much to overcome.